 Advantages Of IVF

-IVF can also be an expensive medical procedure, and if you have medicare entitelments some of the costs are subsidized, but there are still out of pockets expenses that come with IVF.
-And whilst private health insurance may cover the hospital admission, the total out of pocket cost to a couple depends on each individual’s situation. .
+IVF can also be an expensive medical procedure, and if you have access to Medicare entitlements, some of the costs are subsidised, but there are still out of pockets expenses that come with IVF treatment.
+And whilst private health insurance may cover the hospital admission, the total out of pocket cost to a couple depends on each individual’s situation.
 There are lower cost options available for IVF that you might consider exploring.

-IVF procedures have been performed for more than 30 years now, but the procedure has gone through significant changes over the years.
-Scientist and fertility specialists are constantly developing new medication and medical practices to increase the IVF procedure’s success rate, in addition to preventing complications associated with the procedure.
+IVF procedures have been performed for more than 30 years now, with the first human baby being born in 1978.
+During this time scientists, nurses, and fertility specialists have been constantly developing new medications and medical procedures to increase the IVF procedure’s success rate, while minimizing the risks of complications associated with the procedure.
 Despite this constant review and the advent of new technologies, there are still risks and disadvantages associated with this treatment option.

-Feel free to contact Fertility Solutions Clinic and nurse manager Denise Donati to determine if the IVF procedure is the right option for you.
-We also offer a free consultation where you and your partner can get all of your IVF questions answered in a comfortable, relaxed setting.
+Feel free to contact Fertility Solutions nurse manager Denise Donati to determine if the IVF procedure is the right option for you.
+You may also request a free consultation where you and your partner can get all of your IVF questions answered in a comfortable, relaxed setting.